Last Updated on August 30, 2023 by Angela Vaz

 Your body gets rid of toxins when you sweat, and you built up stamina and muscle power when you move more!

 If you don’t like exercising like me, start with walking.
 Just 5-10 minute walks.
-Build it up to 30 minutes, and then slowly start incorporating exercises that you love.
+Build it to 30 minutes, and then slowly start incorporating exercises you love.

 Get a pet if you need the motivation to walk every day.